asulyma/education-easy-app/readme.md

 ### TODO list:
 2. Add to token UUID of user
-3. Find user by UUID inside App module.
-4. Working with user data only inside App module.

 1. Build Docker image from maven plugin
 2. Fix for Docker compose to start correctly